-To play poker properly, you need to have a roll large enough to support the losses you're bound to take.
+The majority of online players are casual players with a relatively small online bankroll.
+But to play poker properly you need to have a roll large enough to support the losses you're bound to take.

 No matter how good you are at the game, everyone loses sometimes.
-If you don't have enough money to cover these accepted losses, you will have no way to play through into a profit.
+If you don't have enough money to cover these accepted losses you will have no way to play through into a profit in SnGs.

-Even the world's best SNG player has the odds against him or her for one single sitting.
-If you're good enough to always win one out of every three SNGs you play, you're still losing twice as many as you're winning.
+Even the world's best SnG player has the odds against him or her for one single sitting.
+If you're good enough to always win one out of every three SnGs you play, you're still losing twice as many as you're winning.

-If you win a third of the games you play, that does not mean definitively you're going to win one of the next three times you play.
+If you win a third of the games you play that does not mean definitively you're going to win one of the next three times you play.

-So: If you put one-third of your roll on the line in each of the first three SNGs, you'll have gone broke before having the chance to string some wins together.
+So: If you put one-third of your roll on the line in each of the first three SnGs you'll have gone broke before having the chance to string some wins together.

-Depending on the type of SNG you're playing, winning one-third may be absolutely impossible.
+Depending on the type of SnG you're playing, winning one-third may be absolutely impossible.
 Even for the best player playing a deep-stack six-handed single table, winning one-third consistently would be an impressive figure.

 That same player would have no chance at keeping the ratio when playing turbo 45-man SNGs.

-Even if you have an impressive single-table SNG win ratio, it's not required to maintain this ratio when moving up to a 45-man SNG.
+Even if you have an impressive single-table SnG win ratio, it's not required to maintain this ratio when moving up to a 45-man SnG.

 |Nine-handed single table||$20||$90|

-To match the profit of a 1 in 3 single-table win rate, you will have to win 1 in 9 45-mans.
+To match the profit of a 1 in 3 single-table win rate, you will have to win 1 in 9 45-players.
 As would be expected, the risk of more players makes the reward increase exponentially.

-In general, there is no one SNG limit or structure more profitable than the rest.
+In general there is no one SnG limit or structure more profitable than the rest.
 You have to find the structures and limits that play best into your skill set.

-Start at the Proper Limit
+Start at the Proper SnG Limit

-If you deposit $100 onto your favorite online room with the plan of playing SNGs, you should probably be playing games with a buy-in of no more than $3 (single table format).
+If you deposit $100 onto your favorite online poker site with the plan of playing SnGs, you should probably be playing games with a buy-in of no more than $3 (single table format).

 It's easy to get lured in by the idea of the bigger prizes in the bigger buy-ins.
-If you start at a $20 single table, you're taking a big risk: you have to cash in that first buy-in.
+If you start at a $20 single table you're taking a big risk: you have to cash in that first buy-in.

-Losing that first SNG will put you into a poor frame of mind.
-If you drop limits to the $3 now, you're now playing on a short roll, while at the same time playing catchup to try and break even.
+Losing that first SnG will put you into a poor frame of mind.
+If you drop limits to the $3 now you're now playing on a short roll while at the same time playing catchup to try and break even.

 Before you buy in to a site and start playing, decide how much of an investment you're going to make for a roll and what limits best suit that roll.
 After you make your plan, write it down.